Thank you for enquiring about childcare at Capers.

 All staff at Capers have been vetted in accordance with OFSTED guidelines.
 Volunteers will not be used unless they have DBS clearance.
 Staff are trained to recognise the symptoms of possible neglect and abuse.
 The child’s welfare is always our primary concern.
 A copy of our full policy is available on request.

-Capers aims to operate with regard to the Dfee Code of Practice on the identification and assessment of Special Educational Needs, and welcomes children with special needs.
+Capers aims to operate in accordance with the D of E Code of Practice on the identification and assessment of Special Educational Needs, and welcomes children with special needs.
 A consultation with parents and any professional body will be arranged to ensure that we are able to meet the child’s individual needs.

 We actively encourage parents to provide any comments or suggestions that may help us to improve our provision or service, there is a suggestion box in reception outside the office.
 We will share information with parents about their children on a regular basis.
 Observations and photographs are taken of the children as evidence of learning and progression.
 This information is available to parents at any time.